vaibhavirohilla741/Optimizing-ML-Pipelines/README.md

 We choose a random parameter sampling strategy as it provides the ranges for the learning rate and the dropout hyperparameters in the RandomParameterSampling object.There are huge benifits of using this such as it is very easy to use and it offers an unbiased selection and it is highly representative, it also enables researches to get clear conclusions.

+An estimator that will be called with sampled hyperparameters:  SKLearn creates an estimator for training in Scikit-learn experiments (logistic regression model is importet from Scikit-learn); here we also specify the compute target to be used.

+Primary metric name and goal: The name of the primary metric reported by the experiment runs (accuracy) and if we wish to maximize or minimize the primary metric (maximize).

 An early termination policy specifies that if you have a certain number of failures, HyperDrive will stop looking for the answer.
 We have defined an early termination policy to be used as BanditPolicy.This will terminate jobs that are not performing well and are not likely to yield a good model in the end.